-IA Sprog conducts Danish language exams to match each of the Danish Language courses described above (Danish Language Course 1, Danish Language Course 2 and Danish Language Course 3).
-Passing these exams demonstrates that you are able to navigate in Danish society and meet the requirements for speaking and understanding Danish in the workplace.
+Passing Danish Language Exam 1,2, or 3 demonstrates that you are able to navigate in Danish society and meet the requirements for speaking and understanding Danish in the workplace.

-Passing the Danish Language Exam 1, 2, or 3 entitles you to apply for various educational and/or academic programs in Denmark.
+Passing the Danish Language Exam 1, 2, or 3 also entitles you to apply for various educational and/or academic programs in Denmark.
 A passing grade on certain of the exams entitles you to apply for a residency permit or for citizenship.
-Ask our counsellors to guide you when you register to make sure you are enroling in the course that is right for you.

 Registering for an exam.

 You need to contact one of the language schools, who have a contract with the Municipality of Copenhagen in order to register.

 The exams are conducted according to Danish law.

 Studieprøven is designed for foreigners who want to apply for admission to academic programs or further improve their Danish language skills beyond Course 3.

 Purpose of the Higher Danish Education Exam

 Passing Studieprøven is a prerequisite for admission to many university level educational programs in Denmark.
 That means the lessons are geared toward building the Danish language skills required for completing an academic program.
 The goal is to equip you for reasoning, assessing and participating in discussions at an advanced level on the basis of insight into relevant cultural and social factors in Denmark.

 You will be working with authentic, current texts dealing with social conditions in Denmark.
 In addition, the lessons are designed to prepare you for the exam.
 The exam includes segments for verbal communication, reading and writing.